deflect-ca/deflect-api/README.md

 C       | dnet          | edgemanage update    |
 D       | dnet          | edgemanage update    |

-In this table, subject could represent HTTP API endpoint, or operation via django admin.
-Once the action of the verb, for example, C (create), was committed, the 1st reaction will be trigger right away.
-Depending on the category, the second reaction will be triggered after the first reaction was complete.
+In this table, subject could represent HTTP API endpoints, or operations via django admin.
+Once the action of the verb, for example, C (create), is committed, the 1st reaction will be triggered right-away.
+Depending on the category, the second reaction will be triggered after the first reaction is complete.

-Most long running task are triggered by celery worker, such as `gen_site_config` and `deflect_next`.
+Most long running task are triggered by a celery worker, such as `gen_site_config` and `deflect_next`.
 This could be config in `.env` by setting `GSC_TRIGGER_UPON_DB_CHANGE`

 Footnotes: